Mustafa3946/azure-ai-compliance-checker/README.md

 - Regulatory alignment (e.g., APRA CPS 234, Microsoft Responsible AI)
 - Scalable and cost-efficient automation using GitOps best practices

-Built to demonstrate the capabilities required for an **Azure Engineer (AI)** role, the project emphasizes real-world implementation of secure AI systems using native Azure services and DevOps principles.

 ## Features